4rcstick/4RCADE_5TICK/README.md

 1. Download the latest release zip from the [Releases](../../releases) page.
 2. Extract the contents into your MAME folder.
 3. If your ROMs live in MAME's default `roms` folder, 4RCADE 5TICK will find them automatically.
-Otherwise, point it at your ROMs folder via Options → Asset Paths.
+Otherwise, point it at your ROMs folder via Options → System Paths.
 4. Run `ArcadeStick.exe` — no installer needed.

 ## Requirements